Sky Force

 Sky Force is a vertically scrolling shoot 'em up video game series created by the Polish video game developer Infinite Dreams Inc. The gameplay is reminiscent of Capcom's 19XX series and Seibu Kaihatsu's Raiden series, featuring a weapon upgrade system and large end of stage bosses.

-The original Sky Force has you fighting the evil General Mantis, who seeks to rain havoc upon the world in his Night Owl.
-You must defeat his various ships, planes, helicopters and tanks.
+The original Sky Force and Sky Force 2014 has the player fighting the evil General Mantis, who seeks to rain havoc upon the world in his Night Owl.
+The player must defeat his various ships, planes, helicopters and tanks, with his final battle failing as his Night Owl gets destroyed and falls down to the ground.
+In Sky Force 2014, after you defeat General Mantis is another stage where you face an AI controlled robot called Omega in his mech.
+But even after destroying his mech he survives.

-The sequel, Sky Force Reloaded has you fighting the defeated General's daughter, Scarlett Mantis.
-She wants revenge for your destruction of her father.
-She also has a pool of vehicles, such as more helicopters, planes and tanks.
-A lot of which have a resemblance to her father's.
+The sequel Sky Force Reloaded has the player fighting the defeated General's daughter Scarlett Mantis.
+She wants revenge for the destruction of her father.
+She also has a pool of vehicles, such as more helicopters, planes and tanks, a lot of which have a resemblance to her father's.
+But in the end, she dies in her tank "The Scarlet Tank".
+There is also another stage where you face Omega again with his flying "[OMEGA]".
+And just before it crashes down to the ground, it suddenly flies up to the sky with him surviving yet again.

-In most sky force levels, you can expect to have to shoot many planes, helicopters, tanks, AA, laser turrets and more.
+In all of the levels, the player destroys and shoots many planes, helicopters, tanks, AA, laser turrets and more while rescuing civilians on the ground.

 Sky Force (2004)

-The first title in the series was originally released for Symbian and Pocket PC in 2004 and was ported to Palm webOS (2005), iOS (2009) and Android (2010).
-The first game in the series was an entirely sprite-based 2D game.
+The first title in the series was originally released for Symbian and Pocket PC in 2004 and was ported to Palm webOS in 2005, iOS in 2009, and Android in 2010.
+The mobile versions of the game were removed later on.
+The first game in the series used 2D sprite graphics with some 3D polygon objects, like hills and destructible watchtowers.
+In levels, if you destroyed enemies, you could sometimes get one of 2 power ups;